khopilot/lxlabs-voice-v1/README.md

 For production deployment, ensure:
 - Environment variables are properly configured
-- OpenAI API limits are appropriate for expected usage
+- API limits are appropriate for expected usage
 - Content delivery network is optimized for your target region

 ## 🤝 Contributing